 Sometimes called "Dakar," the aroma of Frankincense Neglecta, though unmistakably that of Frankincense, stands out with clean, crisp, sweet, earthy notes reminiscent of our northern Balsam Fir trees.

 This unusual Frankincense has been used locally for generations as sacred incense and medicine specific for respiratory complaints.
-The Samburu burn it when a child is sick, a woman is in labour, and during childbirth.
+The Samburu burn it when a child is sick, when a woman is in labour and during childbirth.

 Just beautiful this is why I keep coming back true oils that are made with care.
 Thank you